DaveMielke/NBP/b2g/ui/doc/introduction.rst

 Prompts are used to request information from the user.
 This includes (but isn't limited to):

-* Requesting the value of a Unicode character (see `Typing Any Unicode Character`_).
+* Requesting the value of a Unicode character (see `Indirectly Typing Any Character`_).

 * Requesting the text to search within the current screen element for (see